Local Clustering for Lung Cancer Image Classification via Sparse Solution Technique: Introduction

 where ${\cal L}$ is the graph Laplacian of the graph $G$ (cf. \cite{C97}), we cast the problem of finding ${\bf c}_1$ as a minimization problem

 where $\|{\bf x}\|_0$ stands for the number of nonzero entries in ${\bf x}$.
 This problem was studied two decades ago (cf. \cite{Candes06} and \cite{Donoho06}) as a compressive sensing problem.
 See also \cite{LW21} for a detailed explanation.
 In this paper, we will present two computational algorithms specific to the local clustering problem for identifying lung cancer images.
-See Section \ref{seclocalClustering} for a detailed explanation.
+The details are left to Section \ref{seclocalClustering}.

 We shall first demonstrate the effectiveness of these two computational algorithms in categorizing images of various human faces based on two well-known human face datasets: AT\&T and YaleB human face data.
-Then we will show the proposed two algorithms work well for the medical image datasets we studied in this paper.
+Then we will show how the proposed two algorithms work well for the medical image datasets we studied in this paper.
 One of the major advantages of our approach is its computational efficiency, as our approach only involved in finding a sparse solution of the linear system associated with the graph Laplacian matrix.
-It does not need to compute the eigenvectors of the graph Laplacian matrix, which will be more costly when the size of the image data is large.
+It does not need to compute the eigenvectors of the graph Laplacian matrix associated with eigenvalue zero, which will be more costly when the size of the image data is large.
+Due to the given query image as a seed, we compute the only cluster that contains the seed.
 Our numerical experiment can be done in minutes while a convolutional neural network requires hours or more.
 We summarize our experimental results in Section \ref{secExp}.